Complements of discriminants of real parabolic function singularities. II: Introduction

 Many functions studied in these theories are defined by integral transforms.
-Their arguments are the parameters of certain function families (called {\em generating families}), and their values are defined by the integrals along the cycles in the zero-level sets of the corresponding functions.
-These integral functions are regular outside the discriminant varieties of the families.
-The analytic behavior of such a function near a discriminant point depends on the singularity type of the corresponding function and on the connected component of the complement of the discriminant, from which we approach this point.
-Thus, enumerating these components is one of the first steps in studying the analytical properties of the integral transforms.
+Their arguments are the parameters of certain function families (called {\em generating families}), and their values are defined by the integrals of certain differential forms along the cycles in the zero-level sets of the corresponding functions.
+These integral functions are regular outside the discriminant varieties of the generating families.
+The analytic behavior of such a function near a discriminant point depends on the singularity type of the corresponding function and on the connected component of the complement of the discriminant variety, from which we approach this point.
+Thus, enumerating these components for different types of discriminant points is one of the first steps in studying the analytical properties of the integral transforms.